 The main way to use life insurance to help pay for retirement is through a whole life insurance policy that you withdraw money from.
 Once you’ve held the policy for 10 to 15 years, you’ll have accumulated enough cash value to begin taking loans against your own policy.

-Your cash value is generally tax-free when you withdraw it.
-Taking out your cash value is considered a loan on your policy, so there will be interest on the amount that you take out.
-But since it’s your life insurance policy, you won’t be required to pay back this loan.
-If you don’t pay it back, the amount of cash value that you withdraw is deducted from your death benefit.
+No. While withdrawing from your cash value is considered a loan on your policy, you’re not required to pay back this loan.
+Just know that if you don’t pay it back, the amount of cash value that you withdraw is deducted from your death benefit.